 - THC effects: There are a number of different products and manufacturers in the market and checking the manufacturing process of each is practically impossible for an average consumer.
 If the oil has not been extracted properly or a wrong source plant has been used, you can experience THC-related effects.
-Therefore, it is advised that you always check the labels, do your research, and only opt for trusted brands.
+Therefore, we advise you to always check the labels, do your research, and only opt for trusted brands.

 How to choose a hemp oil product?

-Different products cater to different needs and therefore the choice of a hemp oil product is very consumer-specific.
-However, there is a general set of criteria that you can follow to choose the optimally beneficial hemp oil product:
+Different products cater to different needs and therefore the choice of a product is very consumer-specific.
+The general set of criteria you can follow is:

 - The hemp plants used to extract the oil should be completely, 100% organically grown.
 Organically grown hemp does not require pesticides and is thus chemical-free.